jykim94/jykim94.github.io/_pages/about.md

 **Jaeyeul Kim** and Jongeun Ha<br>
 International Conference on Control, Automation and Systems (**ICCAS**), 2019.

-### xtrinsic Calibration of Camera and Laser Range Finder using a Dummy Camera without IR Cut Filter
+### Extrinsic Calibration of Camera and Laser Range Finder using a Dummy Camera without IR Cut Filter
 **Jaeyeul Kim** and Jongeun Ha<br>
 International Conference on Control, Automation and Systems (**ICCAS**), 2018.